carbon-language/carbon-lang/docs/design/generics/goals.md

 -   Cannot defer type checking of generic definitions (an implementation strategy used by some C++ compilers where the tokens are stashed and replayed on use).
--   We won't support runtime specialization as an implementation strategy.
-That is, some language runtimes JIT a specialization when it is first needed, but that is out of scope for Carbon.
+-   We won't consider runtime specialization as an implementation strategy.
+That is, some language runtimes JIT a specialization when it is first needed, but it is not a goal for Carbon to support such an implementation strategy.
 -   We won't support unbounded type families
     ([such as this example from Swift](https://forums.swift.org/t/ergonomics-generic-types-conforming-in-more-than-one-way/34589/71)).
     This is an obstacle to supporting static dispatch.